 “We knew it was only a matter of time before school constituents began to expect the same type of user experience.
 The advent of smartphones and tablets also meant that Web applications needed to be built with responsive web design.
 In order for our products to be client-side and responsive, we had to completely rework the presentation layer of Podium.”

-The rework of Podium became what we know today as the ON products, Blackbaud K-12’s interconnected school management system.
-Schools began upgrading to ON in 2013, and two years ago we set December 31, 2017 as the end of life date for Podium.
+The rework of Podium became what we know today as Blackbaud K–12's interconnected school management system.
+Schools began upgrading to Blackbaud's education management solutions in 2013, and two years ago we set December 31, 2017 as the end of life date for Podium.
 As of December 22, 2017, the last Podium school has upgraded.

-It’s worth noting that the book isn’t fully closed on Podium yet as there’s still legacy functionality within some ON administrative tasks.
+It’s worth noting that the book isn’t fully closed on Podium yet as there’s still legacy functionality within some of the administrative tasks in Blackbaud's education management solutions.
 These bridged features will be phased out through the SKY initiative to provide a seamless user experience across all Blackbaud products.
 In the short term, the retirement of the final Podium website means that all customers will now benefit from the resource reallocation of Blackbaud K-12’s hosting, product development, and support teams.

 Exceeding the end-of-life goal by over a week is a significant accomplishment that required considerable cooperation amongst our schools and our team.

-“A lot of people have been on this journey with us from Podium to the ON products,” Travis Warren said.
+“A lot of people have been on this journey with us from Podium to Blackbaud's education management solutions,” Travis Warren said.
 “Podium changed everything as we know it today, and we couldn’t have done it without the support of our schools.
 Thank you to all involved.”

 About the AuthorFollow on Twitter Follow on Linkedin More Content by Daren Worcester